Nadia Kassem: Ultimate Fighting Championship

 Kassem faced Ji Yeon Kim on 6 October 2019 at UFC 243.
 At the weigh-ins, Kim weighed 128 pounds, 2 pounds over the flyweight non-title fight limit of 126.
 She was fined 30% of her purse, which went to her opponent Kassem.
 The bout proceeded at catchweight.
 She lost the fight via technical knockout in round two.
-Kassem faced heavy criticism due to faking a glove touch in the beginning of the opening round, despite being dropped seconds later.
+Kassem faced heavy criticism due to faking a glove touch at the beginning of the opening round and landing a side kick to Kim's abdomen.

 Kassem was scheduled to face Miranda Granger on August 8, 2020 at UFC Fight Night 174.

 On October 7, 2020 it was reported Kassem was released by UFC.

 Personal life

 Her moniker "187" comes from the California Penal Code Section 187, which defines murder.